aa-dank/batch_archived_or_not/README.md

 ```

 ## Notes
-- **SSL Warnings**: The application suppresses SSL certificate warnings during API requests for convenience.
-If you need to enforce certificate validation, modify the requests call in the code to verify=True.
+- **SSL Certificate Handling**: The application uses httpx with SSL verification disabled for convenience.
+If you need to enforce certificate validation, modify the httpx.Client call in the code to verify=True.
 - **Icon**: The application includes a window icon, which you can replace by updating the app_icon_.ico file in the root directory.
 This can be used when packaging the project into an application.